rubythedog/angular-training/lesson/day-1/3-adding-functionality.md

 # Typical flow when adding new functionality
 Let's make the component take the sum of two inputs and display the result.

-1. Write a failing test case
+1. Write the test case
 2. Create the function `sum()` in the `component.ts`
 3. Create the elements in the `component.html`
   * input a `<input #a>`